Prashant-17-11/CopyCat/README.md

 The value and onChange will be acquired from the props, but we currently aren't passing anything down for those.
 For now, use empty braces as their values.

+## Task 8

+Navigate to <b>CopyCatContainer.js</b>.

+Add input to the state and set its initial value to an empty string.

+Next, write an event handler function called handleChange which takes the event e as an argument.
+The function should update the state with input's value whenever it changes.

+Don't forget to bind handleChange in the constructor method!

 ###

 # Getting Started with Create React App